Wandalen/wTesting/doc/version.eng/concept/TestCheck.md

 The check passes if the arguments are identical or the first argument contains the second argument.
 In the case when associative arrays are compared, then the first one must contain the key-value pair of the second.
 The numerical deviation is not allowed.

-The test fails if the second argument is not completely contained in the second.
+The test fails if the first argument is not completely contained in the second.

 ```js
 var got = 13;